-EventLog Analyzer provides a dedicated section for log data search, where you can search the raw logs and detect network anomalies like mis-configurations, viruses, unauthorized access, applications errors, etc. Click the 'Search' tab in the UI.
+EventLog Analyzer provides a dedicated section for log data search under the Search tab of the product.
+You can search raw logs collected by the server and detect network anomalies like mis-configurations, viruses, unauthorized access, applications errors, and more.

-The procedure to search th logs is given below:
+The procedure to search the logs is given below:

-To narrow down the search to a specific host(s) or group of hosts, type in the host name(s) or group(s) name in the text box provided or else use the 'Pick Host' link to select the host(s) or host group(s).
-If host(s), Host group(s) are not selected, log search will be carried out across all available hosts.
+To narrow down the search to specific devices/device groups, type in their names in the text box provided or use the 'Pick Device' link to select them from the list of added devices and device groups.
+If nothing is specified in this field, log search will be carried out across all available devices.

-You can narrow down the search to the type of log (example: Windows Event Log, Syslog, Oracle Logs), by selecting it from the Log Types list.
-If log type is not selected, log search will be carried out on all available log types.
+You can narrow down the search to specific log types (Windows event logs, syslogs, Oracle logs), by selecting them from the Log Types list.
+By default the selection is All Log Types, and the search is carried out across all log types.

 Types of Search

-If you want to manually type-in your own search string (search criteria) and search the logs, use the 'Basic' search link.
+If you want to manually type-in your own search string/search criteria, use Basic search.

-Type the field value directly in to the Search box.
+Search for field values: Type the field value directly into the Search box.

-To build complex search expressions with the aid of an interactive search builder, use the Advanced link.
+To build complex search expressions with the aid of an interactive search builder, click Advanced.

 Set criteria to search

-The search criteria expression appears in the text box.
-Click 'Go' button to preview the search results.
+The constructed search query appears in the text box.
+Click Go to preview the search results.

-Note: If the upgrade to the latest version is less than two weeks, the graph is displayed only for the period from the date of upgrade.
+Note: If you have upgraded to the latest version of the product in the previous two weeks, the graph is displayed only from the date of upgrade.